Jpgudim/Jpgudim/README.md

 - C++
 - Java

-I hope to have a career in data analytics/engineering, software engineering, or other another path in the IT field.
+I am pursuing a career in IT, particularly data analytics/engineering and software engineering.

 My commits are primarily used to keep track of my projects and see my progression over time.